AlphaBMJy/Alpha-Bot/README.md

 TOKEN = ... // your discord bot token
 GUILD_ID = ... // Server Id
 CLIENT_ID = ... // Id of your discord Bot
-version = ... // I reccomend using v1.0 but you can put anything there (/info embed at the bottom)
+version = ... // e.g. v1.0 but you can put anything there (/info embed at the bottom)
 ```
 ## Getting it online
 if you installed `nodemon` you can use